 DATE

-Fixed-length character string or DATE for ILE COBOL.
+Fixed-length character string or DATE for ILE

 TIME

-Fixed-length character string or TIME for ILE COBOL.
+Fixed-length character string or TIME for ILE

 Allow at least 6 characters; 8 to include seconds.